brettshollenberger/codecabulary/Writing Specs in RSpec.md

 # Writing Specs in RSpec

+RSpec is used to write [unit tests](google.com), which focus on the granular details of software.

+If acceptance tests tend to focus on features in a program ("I can sign into the program"), the unit tests will focus on the details, of which there are likely many more ("I can sign into a program if I provide all the correct credentials"; "I can't sign in if my user name is already taken;" etc.).

+RSpec is a [Domain-Specific Language (DSL)](google.com) for describing the behavior a developer _expects_ to see under given _circumstances_, and each test sets up the circumstances and declares the expected outcome.
+If the outcome is different from the expectation, the developer sees an error, signaling them that they need to refactor their code.

-The RSpec sentence is:
+An example RSpec sentence reads:

 		describe AnObject do
 			it "does something we humans can understand;" expect(AnObject).to prove_this_somehow

-RSpec's older style of expression uses _should_ instead of _expect_.
+RSpec also has an older style of sentence (which is not yet deprecated), which uses _should_ instead of _expect_.
 For example, the following are equivalent:

 		expect(1).to eql(1)		# is the same as
 		1.should eql(1)			# but expect is more expressive